ZahidulKowsik/zahid.github.io/index.md

 published: true
 ---

 Zahidul Haque is a prospective graduate student for Fall 2024.
 He graduated with a Bachelor of Science in Mechanical Engineering from Rajshahi University of Engineering and Technology (RUET).
-He is intrigued by research and innovation in the intersection of Mechanical Engineering and Machine Learning.
+His research interests lie at the intersection of Mechanical Engineering and Machine Learning, where he explores innovative solutions for sustainable manufacturing.
+Zahidul is particularly intrigued by Advanced Sustainable Manufacturing Techniques, Renewable Energy, and the role of Automation and Robotics in Modern Manufacturing Systems.
+His passion for interdisciplinary work drives him to seek out opportunities that bridge engineering principles with cutting-edge technologies.

 **Research Experience**